johnno1962/injectionforxcode/README.md

 Responsible for coordinating the injection menu and running up TCP server process on port 31442 receiving connections from applications with their main.m patched for injection.
-When an incoming connection arrives it opens sets the current connection on the associated "client" instance.
+When an incoming connection arrives it opens sets the current connection on the associated "client" controller instance.

 __InjectionPluginLite/Classes/INPluginClientController.m__

-An singleton instance to shadow a client connection which monitors connection to application client being injected and runs unix scripts to prepare the project/bundles as part of injection.
+An singleton instance to shadow a client connection from an application.
+It runs unix scripts to prepare the project and bundles used as part of injection and monitors for successful loading of the bundle.

 ## Perl scripts:

 __InjectionPluginLite/patchProject.pl__

-Run when a project is first used for injection to patch main.m and any ".pch" files.
+Patches all main.m and ".pch" files to include headers for use with injection.

 __InjectionPluginLite/openBundle.pl__

-Opens the bundle project used by injection to inject code.
+Opens the Xcode project used by injection to build a loadable bundle.

 __InjectionPluginLite/injectSource.pl__